udhos/jazigo/README.md

 About Jazigo
 =============

-Jazigo is a tool written in Go for retrieving configuration for multiple devices, similar to rancid and oxidized.
+Jazigo is a tool written in Go for retrieving configuration for multiple devices, similar to [rancid](http://www.shrubbery.net/rancid/), [fetchconfig](https://github.com/udhos/fetchconfig) and [oxidized](https://github.com/ytti/oxidized).

 Supported Platforms
 ===================